-The UTS Faculty of Law has extensive experience in offering short courses for candidates preparing to undertake the NSW Bar Association’s Bar Examinations, and will be running its next Bar Preparation Program on 1-3 February 2019.
+The UTS Faculty of Law has extensive experience in offering short courses for candidates preparing to undertake the NSW Bar Association’s Bar Examinations, and will be running its next Bar Preparation Program in May/June 2019 (dates TBC).

 The distinctive feature of practice at the Bar is advocacy before the courts and other tribunals.
 As such, the Bar Association sets its examination with a practical orientation, focusing on subjects related specifically to advocacy.